shaun2029/DeKockBlock/README.md

-# DeKockBlock
+# OpenELEC

 Raspberry Pi router implimenting a firewall, port forwarding, advert blocking,vpn and hotspot.

 Based on OpenELEC.tv with HotPi additions including VPN WiFi Hotspot.

-# DeKockBlock - Open Embedded Linux Router
+# OpenELEC - Open Embedded Linux Router

 The base system has been designed and built from the ground up to be as efficient as possible – consuming only tiny disk and memory footprints.